 Here is a screenshot of ExpressVPN streaming US Netflix from my location in Europe.

 In our testing, ExpressVPN claims the title of the best VPN to unblock Netflix.
 It unblocks many of the Netflix libraries around the world.
-It also works with major streaming services, such as BBC iPlayer, Hulu, Amazon Prime, and Disney+ (along with countless smaller services).
+It also works with other streaming services as well.
+You can use this VPN for Disney Plus, BBC iPlayer, Hulu, Amazon Prime, and more.

 You may also be looking for a VPN that supports torrenting.
 The two main characteristics to look for in a VPN for torrenting are speed and leak protection.